When is the next general election TV debate?

-General election Sky TV debate: How to watch, dates, time and who will take part
+General election ITV debate: How to watch, dates, time and who will take part

-Rishi Sunak and Sir Keir Starmer will face each other in another televised debate on Sky News on 12 June
+The final head-to-head debate between Sunak and Starmer will take place on 26 June on the BBC

-Prime minister Rishi Sunak and Sir Keir Starmer will debate each other in a second live TV grilling tonight.
+Another multi-party debate is taking place on ITV on Thursday following prime minister Rishi Sunak and Sir Keir Starmer’s grilling on Sky News.

 It comes after broadcasters revealed their line-up of televised debates ahead of the general election on 4 July.